March 19, 2026

 Today, Valeria is healing and growing.
 She’s even learning to care for others at Oasis.
 She speaks up when something feels unjust and runs eagerly onto the soccer field, embracing life as a child again.
 Her story is not over.

-She is safe.
+But today, she is safe.
 She is known.
 She is being restored.

 Become a Safe Haven Champion